domain-independent-dp/didp-rs/didppy/docs/tutorial.rst

 * :class:`~didppy.ElementVar` can be used to describe changes and conditions on :class:`~didppy.SetVar`.
 * :class:`~didppy.ElementVar` can be used to access a value of a table (explained later).

+The value of an element variable should be an integer between :code:`0` and :code:`n - 1` as it represents an element in the set :math:`N`.
+However, you may want to make it larger than :code:`n - 1` for some cases (explained later).
+In fact, you can increase its value to an arbitrary large number.

-While we use the integer cost and an integer variable for :math:`t`, we can use the float cost and a float variable for :code:`t` by using :meth:`~didppy.Model.add_float_var` if we want to use continuous travel time.
+While we use the integer cost and an integer variable for :math:`t`, we can use the float cost and a float variable for :math:`t` by using :meth:`~didppy.Model.add_float_var` if we want to use continuous travel time.

 The value of :class:`~didppy.SetVar` is a set of elements in :math:`N`.
 Because the object type of :code:`unvisited` is customer, which has :code:`n` objects, :code:`unvisited` can contain :code:`0` to :code:`n - 1` (**not** :code:`1` **to** :code:`n`).